 - Remove excess squeeze out – Less material to heat up and shrink

-Contact us to learn more about Plexus adhesive solutions most suited for your project.
+Contact Customer Service to learn more about Plexus adhesive solutions most suited for your project.

 - Thermoplastics – A simple dry rag wipe (to remove any dust) is sufficient in most cases